angular/angular/aio/content/guide/feature-modules.md

 Use NgModules to consolidate [components](guide/glossary#component "Definition of component"), [directives](guide/glossary#directive "Definition of directive"), and [pipes](guide/glossary#pipe "Definition of pipe)") into cohesive blocks of functionality, each focused on a feature area, application business domain, workflow, or common collection of utilities.
 You can also declare [services](guide/glossary#service "Definition of service") that the NgModule can add to your app, including services from outside sources.

-For more about NgModules, see [Organizing your app with NgModules](guide/ngmodules "Organizing your app with NgModules").
+For more about NgModules, see [NgModules](guide/ngmodules "NgModules").

 <div class="alert is-helpful">